-Coffee has a historical reputation for being unhealthy.
-Yet, there's quite a bit of evidence suggesting that coffee is actually healthy.
-Yes, there are components in coffee that, in isolation, are carcinogenic.
-These are called furan and acrylamide and are formed during roasting.
+Coffee has a reputation from the past of being unhealthy.
+However, there is actually quite a bit of evidence suggesting that coffee is healthy.
+Yes, there are components in coffee that are carcinogenic in isolation.
+These are called furan and acrylamide, and they are formed during the roasting process.
 However, this has not been proven for coffee itself.
-In fact, the problem is probably more that for some people, coffee is an accompaniment to smoking.
+In fact, the issue is likely more that for some people, coffee is a companion to smoking.

-In addition to its invigorating effect, the high antioxidant content is a positive aspect to note.
-A study also shows that coffee has a preventative effect on type 2 diabetes.
-But hear for yourselves what Prof. Chahan Yeretzian has to say about it.
+Beyond its energizing effect, it is also worth noting the high antioxidant content.
+A study also demonstrates that coffee has a preventive effect on type 2 diabetes.
+But hear for yourself what Prof. Chahan Yeretzian has to say about it.

 Professor Yeretzian conducts research on coffee at the Zurich University of Applied Sciences (ZHAW) in Wädenswil.
-He is a Professor of Analytical Chemistry, Bioanalytical Chemistry, and Diagnostics.
-Chahan Yeretzian is the founder of the Coffee Excellence Center and launched the first postgraduate study program on coffee as a CAS at ZHAW.
+He is a professor of analytical chemistry, bioanalytical chemistry, and diagnostics.
+Chahan Yeretzian is the founder of the Coffee Excellence Center and started the first postgraduate program on the topic of coffee as a CAS at ZHAW.

 CAS – The Science and Art of Coffee – To the page.